IbrahimaSy11/amazon-como-script-dashboard/README.md

 You can:

-- Switch between **Live, Today, Weekly, Fastest, and Names**
+- switch between **Live, Today, Weekly, Fastest, and Names**
-- Search for an associate
+- search for an associate
-- View elapsed batching time
+- view elapsed batching time
-- View bags/min
+- view bags/min
-- View Batchers, Recommended, and Remaining
+- view Batchers, Recommended, and Remaining
-- Click supported associate names to copy them
+- click supported associate names to copy them
-- Resize the dashboard panel
+- resize the dashboard panel
-- Reset the panel size
+- reset the panel size

 ---